 Import Material from Previous Course Sites - Can include Gradebook settings

 Add TAs and/or Designers to Assist You

-Note: As of spring semester 2013, Course Sites are not published automatically.
+Note: Course sites are created automatically for you in Sakai, but they are not published automatically.
 Instructors choose when and if to publish a Course Site.

 The following are three simple site design tweaks which will vastly improve your students’ experience in your course site.